DominikHorn/perf-macos/README.md

 ### DoNotEliminate(x)

-Compilers are nifty in discovering and subsequently eliminating dead code.
-For benchmarks, this poses a severe problem however as one often wants to measure statistics for a computation, without usually using the result in any way.
-One commonly used method to prevent unwanted compiler eliminations is to plainly use the computation result for some side-effect, e.g., accumulating results into a variable and printing the final accumulated result to `std::cout` after the loop.
+Compilers are nifty in discovering and subsequently eliminating 'useless code'.
+For benchmarks, this poses a severe problem however as one often precisely wants to perform a computation without using its result, i.e., perform 'useless' work.
+One obvious remedy to prevent unwanted compiler eliminations is to simply use the computation result for some side-effect, e.g., accumulate into a variable and print to `std::cout`.

-While this suffices to guarantee that the correct accumulator result is computed, the compiler is still technically free in how it obtains the accumulator result.
-Sometimes the compiler will find really nifty tricks, like vectorization or performing some precomputation to obtain the end result in less time.
-It therefore seems that the accumulate+print technique is not sufficient on its own.
+On the surface this might seem sufficient, and can work for many cases.
+However, a clever compiler will realize that we technically only care about the final accumulator value.
+It might therefore still apply some nifty tricks to obtain this value faster, like precomputing or taking other special case shortcuts. accumulate+print is insufficient in these situations.

-`DoNotEliminate(x)` translates to a single, empty inline assembly statement which pretends to touch `x` in a way that has some magic, unknown, yet observable side-effect.
-This prohibits elimination and other fancy tricks to get around actually performing the full computation to obtain `x`.
-Since the inline assembly statement is empty however, it does not materialize as any real instruction. `DoNotEliminate(x)` is therefore fully transparent and does not taint the actual benchmark results.
+`DoNotEliminate(x)` pretends to touch `x` in a way that has some magic, unknown, yet observable side-effect (*volatile*) .
+This prohibits elimination and other fancy tricks, since the compiler is obliged to deliver the correct value for `x` at the 'callsight' of `DoNotEliminate(x)`.

+`DoNotEliminate(x)` translates to a single, **empty** inline assembly statement, which does not materialize as any real instruction during codegen and is therefore fully transparent during execution.

 For a better explanation of how this works, see [this video](https://www.youtube.com/watch?v=nXaxk27zwlk&t=2441s).
 The version in use in [test.cpp](https://github.com/DominikHorn/perf-macos/blob/main/test.cpp) stems